mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

 The **HistVis** dataset consists of **30,000 synthetic images** generated from prompts describing 100 universal human activities across 10 historical time periods, using three state-of-the-art diffusion models.
 Each prompt follows the format:

-> *"A person [activity] in the [historical period]"*

-Activities are drawn from 20 domains such as art, work, celebration, communication, and survival.
-Time periods include five centuries (17th–21st) and five 20th-century decades (1910s, 1930s, 1950s, 1970s, 1990s).
-For each unique activity–period pair, 10 images were generated per model.
+> *"A person [activity] in the [historical period]"*, combining 100 activities (drawn from 20 domains such as art, work, celebration, and communication) with five centuries (17th–21st) and five 20th-century decades (1910s, 1930s, 1950s, 1970s, 1990s).
+For each activity–period pair, 10 images were generated per model.
+All images are annotated with the associated prompt, activity category, time period, and model identifier.

-Each image is annotated with:
-- Prompt metadata
-- Activity category
-- Time period
-- Model identifier

 ### Dataset Access